J.H. France Refractories Co., Inc.

 J.H.
 France Refractories Co.
 History

+- J.H.
+France began in the early 1900s as a refractory brick manufacturing company.
 J.H.
-France began in the early 1900s as a refractory brick manufacturing company.
-Shortly after the company established itself, it started using asbestos for its affordability, ease of use, and resistance to heat and fire.
+France used asbestos early on for its affordability, ease of use, and resistance to heat and fire.

-The company began its operations in New York but quickly expanded and added on subsidiaries, including the Van Brunt Company, a sales organization with numerous warehouses.
+- The company began its operations in Long Island, New York, but quickly expanded and added on subsidiaries, including the Van Brunt Company.

-While J.H.
-France Refractories Co. used asbestos in products, the Van Brunt Co. sold asbestos-containing products.
-Franco-Therm cement, in particular, was known to contain excessive amounts of the toxic mineral.
+- The Van Brunt Co. sold asbestos in products, including cement.
+Franco-Therm cement, in particular, was known to contain high amounts of asbestos.

-In addition to asbestos, J.H.
-Frances also used silica in its products, a colorless compound that, similar to asbestos, poses significant health danger when its fibers are ingested.
+- In addition to asbestos, J.H.
+Frances also used silica in its products, a colorless compound that, similar to asbestos, poses significant health danger when workers inhale it.

 J.H.
 France Refractories Co.
 Lawsuits